Skip to main content

 What to expect if you are stopped

 Holiday stops tend to follow the same process as other OVI investigations, but officers may be more visible and proactive.
+The fastest way to help yourself is to stay calm, keep the interaction simple, and avoid filling the silence.

 Document check